memfault/interrupt/_posts/2024-04-20-coroutines.md

 Coroutines have `allocator` support, we can provide coroutine an allocator that can be used to get memory for the coroutine and hence avoid the dyn. allocation.
 (Approach that I can suggest)
 This is done by implementing custom `operator new` and `operator delete` on the `promise_type` which allocates the `entire frame`.

-Alternative is to rely on `halo` optimization, if the coroutine is implemented correctly and the parent function executes entire coroutine in its context.
+Alternative is to rely on `halo` optimization (Heap Allocation Elision Optimization), if the coroutine is implemented correctly and the parent function executes entire coroutine in its context.
 The compiler can optimize away the dynamic allocation and just store the frame on the stack of the coroutines parent.
 This can be be enforced by deleting appropiate `operator new` and `operator delete` overloads of the `promise_type`, but it seems clumsy to me.

 And to kinda ruin the pretty thing here, there is one catch.
 As of now, the compiler can't tell you how much memory the coroutine needs, as it is known only during the link time - the size of the coroutine frame can't be compiler constant.
 (TODO: link to the source for this)